rhel-labs/learn-katacoda/pcp-flamegraphs/step2.md

 </pre>

 Note that the join operator of MySQL does a full scan on table t2, because there is no index defined on the join column (c2) on table t2.
 As a table grows, the costs of doing such an operation grows, and is a performance bottleneck.
+This confirms the flame graph results.